 While lower back pain symptoms can stop you in your tracks, there are a range of evidence-based treatments to quell your discomfort, such as physical therapy and topical pain relief products.

 Topical ointments can soothe discomfort through direct application to the skin.
 Well-loved, effective and traditional ingredients include camphor and menthol.
 These natural compounds, when applied to the skin, cause a cooling sensation that distracts the pain signals in the brain for relief.
 CBDMEDIC™’s Neck & Back Pain Ointment provides much-needed temporary relief that people with lower back pain symptoms love.

-Don’t Be Discouraged: Relief for Lower Back Pain is Possible
+Don’t Be Discouraged: Relief for Lower & Middle Back Pain is Possible

 While experiencing lower back pain is common, there is much you can do to ease discomfort.
 Once your lower back pain diagnosis is established, appropriate treatment approaches can begin.
 Take advantage of physical therapy, stretching, and a high-quality topical ointment for relief and recovery.
 And get back on your feet.